chilismaug/herron6_Notes/README.md

 herron6_Notes
 =============

-2011 node 0.4 book demo, from David Herron's book "Node Web Development" published by Packt.
+2011 node 0.4 book demo, from David Herron's (https://github.com/robogeek) book "Node Web Development" published by Packt.
 Since 2011, everything broke!
 It's been extensively refracktored/rehacktored to work in the 2014 version of node 0.8

 Express was a lot different back then.
+Middleware has been all split out now.
-Then getting to heroku brought fun!
-There was a db abstraction layer he made up that had to be tenderized and mangled up for heroku 3rd party mongobility.
+Then getting it to heroku brought fun!
+There was a db abstraction layer to be tenderized and mangled up for heroku 3rd party mongobility.

 Still a bit worse for the wear, as the home page lacks the "Add" link as of July 21, 2014